release-engineering/exodus-rsync/README.md

 # When adding items onto an exodus-gw publish, what is the maximum number of
 # items we'll include in a single HTTP request.
 gwbatchsize: 10000

+# How many times to retry failing HTTP requests.
+gwmaxattempts: 3

+# Maximum duration (in milliseconds) between retries of HTTP requests.
+gwmaxbackoff: 20000
 ```

 In order to publish to exodus CDN it is necessary to configure all of the